raystack/firehose/docs/docs/contribute/development.md

 - A time-series database \(e.g. InfluxDB\) to store the metrics
 - GUI visualization dashboard \(e.g. Grafana\) for detailed visualisation of metrics

-# Running locally
+## Running locally

-- The following guide/walk through provides a simple way to run firehose locally, for log sink as an example.
+- The following guides provide a simple way to run firehose with a log sink locally.
-- The guide uses the TestMessage (src/test/proto/TestMessage.proto) proto schema, which has already been provided for testing purposes.
+- It uses the TestMessage (src/test/proto/TestMessage.proto) proto schema, which has already been provided for testing purposes.

 ```bash
 # Clone the repo